MY SOLAR ECLIPSE EXPERIENCE HISTORY

 A distorted partial solar eclipse rising from the sea on December 24, 1973 Acapulco, Mexico

-Many people travel to observe total solar eclipses nowadays, I, on the other hand will go to almost any solar eclipse.
-However, I could not get to the centerline of totality or annularity for a number of solar eclipses due to inability to pay for the trip.
-What I tried to do was to fly to the least expensive major airport within the zone of the partial eclipse phase in order not to miss being under the Moon’s shadow.
+Many people travel to observe total and/or annular solar eclipses.
+I, on the other hand will go to almost any solar eclipse.
+However, I could not get to the centerline of totality or annularity for a number of them due to financial reasons.
+For many of these I tried to fly to the least expensive major airport within the zone of the partial eclipse phase in order not to miss being under the Moon’s shadow.
 In spite of this there were still some eclipses to which I could not travel.
-In addition, for some total and annular eclipses the amount of totality or annularity was significantly reduced because I facilitated or participated in an effort to record Baily’s Beads from the edge of the path of the eclipse as part of a long term IOTA program to measure changes in the solar diameter from eclipse to eclipse.
+In addition, for some total and annular eclipses the amount of totality or annularity was significantly reduced because I facilitated or participated in an effort to record Baily’s Beads from the edge of the path of the eclipse as part of a long term International Occultation Timing Association program to measure changes in the solar diameter from eclipse to eclipse.

-Here is the first of 4 consecutive partial solar eclipses.
+Although a total or annular eclipse may occur once or twice in a given year, here is the first of 4 consecutive partial solar eclipses where nobody was present at my location with the exception of my wife Lynn Palmer.
 The first one on February 15, 2018 was to the top of the Courtyard by Marriott Hotel in Santiago, Chile.

 The roof of the Courtyard Hotel, Santiago, Chile………………………………………..Partial eclipse photo taken with 80mm Takahashi FS-60 (P. Maley photo)